All About Grains

 Whole grains, including whole wheat and brown rice, are carbohydrates from edible grasses in the Poaceae family.
 These plants produce small separate dry fruits, called kernels, berries or grains.
 Pseudo-grains, like quinoa and buckwheat, come from a variety of other botanical families.
 Based on physical characteristics, nutrition profiles and culinary uses, we usually consider these all one group: grains.

 A mainstay among cultures worldwide, grains account for about 80% of the world’s calories.
-Commonly consumed ones include amaranth, barley, buckwheat, corn, millet, oats, quinoa, rice, rye, sorghum, teff, triticale, wheat and wild rice.
+Types of grains that are commonly consumed include amaranth, barley, buckwheat, corn, millet, oats, quinoa, rice, rye, sorghum, teff, triticale, wheat and wild rice.
 Within these groups, take rice for example, grains can vary wildly by texture, flavor and appearance.
 For example, whole grain rice can be found as short- or long-grain brown, black, red or green varieties.